 Car Accident During Pregnancy: What to Do First

-A mother’s actions immediately following an accident are critical to ensuring the best possible treatment, care and overall outcome for the mother and her unborn child.
+A mother’s actions immediately following an accident are critical to finding good treatment, care and overall outcome for the mother and her unborn child.
 We recommend that all women who have been in a car accident, no matter the severity, see their doctor or OB/GYN after the accident.

 Car Accident in Early Pregnancy